Current Projects

 Pingo STARR’s first field deployment was in spring 2021 south of Deadhorse, Alaska, the second deployment was to Tuktoyaktuk, Northwest Territories in spring 2023, and a third field deployment is scheduled to return to Tuktoyaktuk in spring 2024.
 In 2021, the Pingo STARR team collected eight TEM soundings and nearly 2km each of resistivity and GPR transects at 50, 100, and 200MHz over our season 1 pingos.
 Initial data analysis suggests both confirmation of hydrostatic pingo formation theory and new unexpected insights into shallow talik formation in the high Arctic as well as pingo core disintegration mechanisms.

-Pingo STARR is a four-year field campaign funded through NASA's Planetary Science and Technology Through Analog Research (PSTAR) Program.
+Pingo STARR is a funded through NASA's Planetary Science and Technology Through Analog Research (PSTAR) Program.

 Chill Hills: Exploring Ceres’ Hydrology and Geology Through Pingo-like Morphologies